OurDigitalWorld/tessglyph/README.md

 We often make use of Tesseract's
 [LSTM option](https://github.com/tesseract-ocr/tesseract/wiki/4.0-with-LSTM)
-but it does not currently provide font identification through the API.
-For one workaround for this, we define an _engine number_ of 100 to invoke both the LSTM engine and the legacy engine.
-In this scenario, the legacy engine provides only font identification but this is an expensive workaround in terms of computation.
-Giving an _engine number_ of 2 will sometimes produce font details.
+though it does not currently provide font identification through the API.
+We did use a workaround for this, which would invoke both the LSTM engine and the legacy engine, but this is expensive computationally and there are other approaches to getting font information, so we no longer provide this option.
+Note that using an _engine number_ of 2 will sometimes produce font details.
 For more information, see this [Tesseract issue](https://github.com/tesseract-ocr/tesseract/issues/1074).

-A typical invocation for us would be:
+A typical invocation would be:

 ```
 ./tessglyph -e 2 -o phototest.xml -p 6 -i phototest.tif -b > phototest.txt